Accelerator vs Incubator: What’s the Difference?

 Ideas within a Venture Studio are usually vetted and grown from within, based on insights and thorough research from within the venture studio.
 In Founders Factory’s case, this is done alongside corporate partners.

-Over time, our Studio concept evolved to include external founders with their own ideas - which means founders can apply with any ideas they have as long as they meet our investment agenda.
+Over time, our Studio concept evolved to include external founders with their own ideas - which means founders can also apply with any ideas they have as long as they meet our investment agenda.

 Internal teams work together to build on these ideas, which eventually flourish into viable businesses, which can then seek outside investment and grow on their own.